rgb-archive/spec/01-rgb.md

 The reason of pay-to-contract being the default scheme is the reduction of Bitcoin blockchain pollution with asset transfer data and better privacy: pay-to-contract has higher protection from on-chain analysis tools.

-Contracts and proofs bind RGB assets to transaction(s) output(s) (see `issuance_utxo` field in [contract header](#header) and [Proof structure](#address-based-vs-utxo-based) for the details).
+Contracts and proofs assign RGB assets to transaction(s) output(s) (see `issuance_txout` field in [contract header](#header) and `assignments` field in the [proof structure](#proofs) for the details).
 These transaction(s) MAY differ from a transaction the contract or the proof is committed to.
 In order to prevent a double spend, each time when a UTXO containing an RGB asset is spent, the spending transaction MUST contain new commitment to the proof of the asset spending.
-Proofs that are not committed to a transaction which spends **all** of the UTXOs corresponding to RGB assets given in the proof inputs – or committed to some other transaction – MUST BE considered invalid.
+Proofs that are not committed to a transaction which spends **all** of the UTXOs corresponding to RGB assets given in the proof upstreams – or committed to some other transaction – MUST BE considered invalid.

 Which commitment scheme is used by a contract or a proof is defined by the presence of the `original_pk` field in their header.